brianadams2337/containerstore-demo/.changeset/tasty-kangaroos-bake.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[basket] Added new a basket card and a delete confirmation modal for deleting an basket item.
+[basket] Introduced a new basket item card design and a confirmation modal for deleting items from the basket, improving user experience and preventing accidental deletions.